jeskodes/milestone-project-1-jesk/README.md

 ## Design

 A website for a photographer is an opportunity to showcase the photographer's work; in the first stages of the design it was important to decide on which images to use and then how to ensure that they could be inserted into the code causing the least issues with responsiveness, especially in terms of sizing.
 I have used and resized the real photographer's images with her permission.
 I aimed to keep things simple to reduce bugs with the images.
 I therefore have mainly resized the images to 500x500px for the main section and resized the hero images to 1268x512px.
-I chose the size of the main section images following research into the best sizes for images, for example a table of best image sizes from [tiny-img.com](https://tiny-img.com/blog/best-image-size-for-website/)
+I chose the size of the main section images following research into the best sizes for images, see for example[tiny-img.com](https://tiny-img.com/blog/best-image-size-for-website/).

 Starting with a Bootstrap 5 carousel template, I used Chrome dev tools to get the size of hero image and resized the images I would use to 1268x512px.

 ### Research